BasicOS

 $ ./words fileOfCommands words.txt

-Actually, in the repository we provide, the dictionnary file is given in the subdirectory data, words is in bin, and we provide examples of command files in examples, so a valid command should rather be: $ cd bin&&./words ../examples/commands1 ../data/words.txt
+Actually, in the repository we provide, the dictionary file is given in the subdirectory data, words is in bin, and we provide examples of command files in examples, so a valid command should rather be: $ cd bin&&./words ../examples/commands1 ../data/words.txt

 Commands